AlignTrue/examples/aligns/nextjs_app_router.md

 - **No default exports** in `lib/` shared code
 - Use named exports only in shared libraries

-## Server Components vs Client Components
+## Server components vs client components

 **Default to Server Components:**